Social media threats not new to SCCPSS, district’s police chief says

 SAVANNAH, Ga.
-(WSAV) – Savannah-Chatham County Public Schools gave the all-clear after a reported social media threat, which prompted officials to heighten security at three high schools on Wednesday.
+(WSAV) – The Savannah-Chatham County Public School System gave the all-clear after a reported social media threat, which prompted officials to heighten security at three high schools on Wednesday.

 District officials said they received word of a social media post that appeared to be threatening schools in the area late Tuesday night.
 After an investigation, officials deemed the threat not credible before noon on Wednesday.